Pratha-Me/power-plant-assessment/README.md

 1. The root directory bears all the essential scripts and configuration files for the complete operations of the project.
 Any script or command must be executed from the root directory
 2. There are three shell scripts in the root directory.
 The first is start-script.sh, which will spin up docker containers and make the service available without breaking a sweat.
 The second is stop-script.sh, this script will terminate running services.
 The last is sonarqube-script.sh, which will trigger the code check as outlined by the SonarQube.
 3. The time to build the project, pull the docker images, and run the docker containers might take around 5-10 minutes or so for the first time.
 On subsequent start and stop cycle the application will spin up and down quicker.
 The docker needs to pull the images for Java 17, PostgreSQL 15, and SonarQube, so, the strength of you internet connection will be vital to reduce the boot up time, especially for the first run.
 4. In the case where docker is not available or installed, the database and SonarQube can be sourced from other means.
-The section herein, [Without Docker](#without-docker) provides further details.
+The section herein, [Without Docker](#c-without-docker) provides further details.

+---

-## Start & Stop from the shell script
+## A. Start & Stop the project from the shell script
 The file `start-script.sh` present in the root directory has sufficient commands to build and run the project.

    ```shell